EpicRobot9/JarvisAIWebsite/docs/DB_PERSISTENCE.md

 What it does:
 - Fixes ownership of all public tables/sequences to the `jarvis` role (using the internal `postgres` role when needed)
 - Grants proper privileges and default privileges
+- Auto‑offers to create a quick backup before changes
-- Detects a previously failed migration and marks it rolled back only when its changes aren’t present
+- Detects previously failed migrations and safely marks them applied only when their changes are already present
+- Baselines early migrations when the schema exists but `_prisma_migrations` history is missing
-- Applies pending migrations (including idempotent create-if-missing steps)
+- Applies pending migrations (idempotent `CREATE IF NOT EXISTS` style where applicable)

 Options:
 - `PROJECT_NAME=techexplore` to target a specific compose project